buu342/N64-NRDC/README.md

 This tool will **not** byteswap the inputted data if provided with a V64 ROM.

-You can obtain compiled executables from the [Releases][releases] page.
+You can obtain compiled executables from the [Releases](releases) page.
 </br></br>

 ### Compilation